 Barcelona is a big city and it can be quite daunting getting around if you’re new to the city.
 Thankfully, there’s a very good transport network in the city, which makes travelling around Barcelona much easier.
 There’s a metro, bus and train network that crisscrosses the city.

 The metro is probably the most common form of transport and it covers virtually every part of the city.
-You can buy a ticket for €10 that entitles you to ten trips.
+You can buy a ticket for €10 which entitles you to ten trips.
 Bear in mind, that some of the stations are quite close.
 For example, you could easily walk to Sagrada Familia from Diagonal in about 15 minutes.
 For short trips like this, I would just walk.

 However, for longer trips, it’s a great system.
 There’s also the FCG, which is similar to the Metro but run by a different company.
 Be very careful, as for some reason you can gain entry to these stations with a metro ticket, but you can’t exit with one!
 You need to buy a separate ticket, otherwise, you’ll have to pay a €50 fine!

-My love/hate relationship with Barcelona
+My Love/Hate Relationship with Barcelona

 Barcelona is an interesting city and there are worse places to visit, but ever since I got here I’ve had a love/hate relationship with the city!
 Let me explain:

 I can’t quite put my finger on it, but I just don’t see Barcelona as this amazing city, like some people seem to.
 It’s noisy, smelly and there’s no escape from the concrete in the centre of the city!
-MigratingMiss’ post on Barcelona perfectly sums up my feelings on the city.

 One major issue for me is the lack of green spaces in the city.
-I remember a few months into living here and it suddenly hit me that Barcelona bore similarities to when I was travelling in Manila!
+I remember a few months into living here and it suddenly hit me that Barcelona bore similarities to when I was travelling Manila!

 There’s a lot of concrete in the city and in some areas, the similarities were stark.
 That said, though, Barcelona is a much better city than Manila!
 Gaudi’s buildings are magnificent and the city definitely does have character!